spring-gradle-plugins/dependency-management-plugin/README.md

 ./gradlew build install
 ```

-With that done, you can then use the plugin in your Gradle builds:
+With that done, you can then use the plugin in your Gradle builds.

 ```
 buildscript {